 • Any alteration to the delivery of instruction of student assignments for a 504 student is the decision of the Section 504 Committee and must be addressed in the 504 Plan.
 The individual student's Section 504 Plan documents the instructional accommodations required to ensure the student an equal opportunity to participate in or benefit from the general education curriculum.
-Parent(s)/ guardian(s) of a Section 504 student must be given the opportunity to provide input on decisions made by the Section 504 Committee regarding any alteration to the delivery of instruction of their Section 504 student.
-Parent(s)/ guardian(s) of a 504 student must be notified of any changes to the student's Section 504 Plan.
+Parent(s)/ guardian(s) of a Section 504 student must be given the opportunity to provide input on decisions made by the Section 504 student.
+Parent(s)/ guardian(s) of a 504 student must be notified of any changes to the student.
+Parent(s) Plan.